elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ## Graphs and the NetworkX library

-Graphs are a natural representation for a bewildering variety of data.
+Graphs are a natural representation for an astonishing variety of data.
 Pages on the world wide web, for example, can comprise nodes, while links between those pages can be, well, links.
-Or, in so-called *transcription networks*, nodes represent genes and edges connect genes that have a direct influence on each other's expression.
+Or, in biology, so-called *transcription networks* have nodes represent genes and edges connect genes that have a direct influence on each other's expression.

 > **Note: graphs and networks {.callout}**
 >